katleschris/school_recommender/README.md

 ### Performance Optimization

 - **Scalability**: Optimize the system for handling large datasets and multiple concurrent users.
-- **Efficiency**: Improve the efficiency of the web scraping and recommendation algorithms to reduce processing time.
+- **Efficiency**: Improve the efficiency of the recommendation algorithms to reduce processing time.

----
 <p align="center">Made with :heart: in Django</p>